girldevelopit/gdi-featured-js-intro/README.md

-##Intro to JavaScript
+##Intro to JavaScript 2017
 Slides and materials are hosted at [http://introjs.gdicincy.com](http://introjs.gdicincy.com).

-This material is based off of the Girl Develop It Intro JavaScript course, and has been modified by the course instructor (Amanda Grossmann).
+This material is based off of the Girl Develop It Intro JavaScript course, and has been modified by the Cincinnati course instructor [Amanda Grossmann](http://amandagrossmann.com).
 Credit for the original material goes to Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Pellicore.

 The course is meant to be taught in 4 two-hour sections.